 Winston Christie-Blick, Product Marketing

 I am an ardent fan of Intercom because I can remember what product management was like when users were still largely anonymous and we often felt like we had no way to get in touch with them.
 Intercom changed that paradigm by making business personal at scale.
 Communicating with site visitors, prospects, and customers in real-time through chat is fundamentally different than email.
 It’s more organic and easier to let your personality shine through.
 (Gifs and emojis help too!)
 As a result, you’re really able to develop relationships that carry over into the real world.
 And you create bonds that inspire those same users to reach out to you whenever they have small insights while using your product.
-Those insights add up over months and years and they can have a big impact on your ability to deliver an excellent product.
+Those insights add up over months and years and they can have a big impact on your ability to deliver an excellent product, particularly if you have the right systems in place to put them to use!
 (P.S.
 Apart from Intercom’s beautifully designed product we love their blog and podcast too!)

 I’ve been resolving to become a better cook for about 10 years.
 Good Eggs is what finally got me there.
 It offers a seamless experience for ordering healthy ingredients delivered directly to your doorstep at a reasonable price.
 But more importantly, its meal kits make you feel like a badass cook.
 They include recipes and ingredients I would never have tried on my own, and they come with well-written recipes that can be carried out in 30 minutes.
 They always turn out great and that’s boosted my confidence in the kitchen in general.
 Making life easier and more delicious… broadening your horizons… making you a better version of yourself… isn’t this what tech promised to do for us?
 Good Eggs delivers.